 We took the name of your restaurant out… not sure if it would get you in trouble or cause a giant stampede of people to your restaurant.
 In any case, we're pretty sure staying up is enough.
 Just sayin'.

 How much caffeine is in Jolt Gum?
-Are you also 2x the sugar?

 I'm a diagnosed narcoleptic who drives a truck for a living.
 Your product is of great interest to me but I have concerns about its interaction with the medication I'm taking for a heart condition; a generic angiotensin converting enzyme inhibitor.
 Have you done any research into your gum's interaction with medications regulating coronary function?
 Chewing your gum may help me avoid falling asleep at the wheel, but I want to confirm that I won't have to then worry about massive coronary fibrillation.